-Also, read more about Keller’s activism that is censored from children’s books in “Who Stole Helen Keller?” by Ruth Shagoury.
+Read how Keller’s activism is omitted from children’s books in “Who Stole Helen Keller?” by Ruth Shagoury.